Core Idea

 Connascence refines the traditional concept of Coupling by providing a nuanced taxonomy of dependencies:

-• When two things are connascent, changing one necessitates changing the other to maintain correctness
+• The term means “born together”—when two things are connascent, changing one necessitates changing the other

 • Introduced by Meilir Page-Jones to capture subtleties that simple cohesion and coupling metrics miss